seL4/docs/FrequentlyAskedQuestions.md

 the moment.

-A principled, high-performance multicore version is under active development, please refer to the [roadmap](https://sel4.systems/Info/Roadmap/) for anticipated release dates.
+A principled, high-performance multicore version is under active development; please refer to the [roadmap](https://sel4.systems/Info/Roadmap/) for anticipated release dates.